Discipline and Punish: Prison

 In examining the construction of the prison as the central means of criminal punishment, Foucault builds a case for the idea that prison became part of a larger "carceral system" that has become an all-encompassing sovereign institution in modern society.
 Prison is one part of a vast network, including schools, military institutions, hospitals, and factories, which build a panoptic society for its members.
 This system creates "disciplinary careers" for those locked within its corridors.
 It is operated under the scientific authority of medicine, psychology, and criminology.
 Moreover, it operates according to principles that ensure that it "cannot fail to produce delinquents."
 Delinquency, indeed, is produced when social petty crime (such as taking wood from the lord's lands) is no longer tolerated, creating a class of specialized "delinquents" acting as the police's proxy in surveillance of society.

 The structures Foucault chooses to use as his starting positions help highlight his conclusions.
 In particular, his choice as a perfect prison of the penal institution at Mettray helps personify the carceral system.
 Within it is included the Prison, the School, the Church, and the work-house (industry) - all of which feature heavily in his argument.
-The prisons at Neufchatel and Mettray were perfect examples for Foucault, because they, even in their original state, began to show the traits for which Foucault was searching.
+The prisons at Neuchâtel and Mettray were perfect examples for Foucault, because they, even in their original state, began to show the traits for which Foucault was searching.
 Moreover, they showed the body of knowledge being developed about the prisoners, the creation of the "delinquent" class, and the disciplinary careers emerging.